geffenlab/calibration/soundcard/README_BEFORE_CALIBRATING!.txt

 For running speaker calibrations...

-Run('C:\Users\Maria\Documents\MATLAB\Calibration\20160921_PPIspkrCalibration\setupAndCalibrate_KW_PPIchamberSoundCard.m')
+run setupAndCalibrate_SoundCard.m')

-This creates a filter for the sound card.
-The sound card requires a correction of X11 (built into the above code).
+This creates a filter for the LYNX sound cards.
+These sound cards requires a correction of X11 (built into the above code).

 NB.
-You must divide your outputs by 11.
-Use the function, presentStim.m for this to be automatic.
+You must divide your outputs by 11 before you present them.

 - FILT output is the filter